Summer is here take your critter with you!

 Pets are permitted in most campgrounds, trails, roads and outlying areas of the parks.
 Pet owners, check out these places for you and your pet:

-Special pet-free campsites in the West Loop (Sites 750-779) in the Whitewater Campground and in Loop 1 (Sites 1-36) in the Pinewoods Campground.
+- Kettle Moraine state forest southern unit has: Special pet-free campsites in the West Loop (sites 750-779) in the Whitewater campground and in loop 1 (sites 1-36) in the Pinewoods campground.
 Otherwise, pets are allowed at your campsite and along campground roads.

-Special pet swim areas at Ottawa Lake, on the left side of the boat launch and at the Oak Hollow pet swim area at the Whitewater Lake Recreation Area.
+- Ottawa Lake has special pet swim areas, on the left side of the boat launch and at the oak hollow pet swim area at the whitewater lake recreation area.
 Owners are reminded that your dog needs to be on a leash to the water’s edge and returned to the leash once out of the water.

 Areas off limits to pets

 Pets are not allowed in the following places:

 - Beaches, except the designated “dogs allowed” beaches listed above

 - Marked nature trails, including the trails around the waterfalls at Copper Falls, the trails around Paradise Springs at Kettle Moraine state forest—southern unit and the boardwalk trail at Big Bay.

 - Cross-country ski trails when groomed for skiing

 - Observation towers